nathanlamontsmith12/heroku-example/README.md

 3. You can add a free Database add-on such as PostgreSQL by going to `Settings -> Add-ons` and searching for `'Heroku Postgres'` and chosing the `'Hobby Dev -- Free'` plan.
 This will add a new environmental variable in your Heroku app that includes the database connection string.

 - You should configure your app with a `.env` file to load in this `DATABASE_URL` to connect to your PostgreSQL database from your local node app.
 Alternatively you could setup your local PostgreSQL DB's connection as `DATABASE_URL` so that you can work off the local DB locally, and use the Heroku DB when deployed.

+- You will need to migrate and seed your database (create is not necessary once you set up your Postgres DB):
+`heroku run sequelize db:migrate --env production -m --app production-app-name` `heroku run sequelize db:seed:all --env production -m --app production-app-name`

+4. Helpful hint:  Very early on, asap, test that the front and back end of your app is functioning together on Heroku.
+Be sure that you can make a request to the server from the front end, and receive a response back.
+Be sure to include this milestone in your project timeline.

+5. Heroku logs can be found by clicking on the "More" button in the upper right hand corner of the Heroku dashboard.

+6. QA testing:  As the project progresses and QA becomes involved, you can create a second version of the app for QA testing, ie: heroku-project-name-qa.
+You should maintain the original heroku using your master branch, and you can post your develop branch on the heroku QA app.
+To post your develop branch:
+`git push heroku develop:master`